Distance: 34 miles one way

 The descent ends at a stop sign and a T. Signs tell you Callahan is 3 mi. to the L (still on Hwy 3).
 Callahan is a quirky spot, at first glance deserted but with a fully functioning “mercantile,” a hotel that may or may not be functioning, and a few other buildings.
 It’s what I call a codger town, the sort of place where you’re likely to find an old codger sitting in front of the mercantile and eager to chat.
 If he’s there, don’t miss the opportunity.

-Shortening the route: If you can’t arrange a shuttle, you can ride to the summit and turn around—it isn’t an easier ride (more miles, actually), and you’re swapping a straight, very fast descent for a curvy, merely-fast one.
+Shortening the route: If you can’t arrange a shuttle, you can ride to the summit and turn around—it isn’t an easier ride (more miles, actually), and you’re swapping a straight fast descent for a curvy fast one.

 Adding miles: To the south, all of Hwy 3 between Weaverville and Trinity Center is not spectacular but worth riding—prettily wooded, lightly built up, and consisting mostly of straight stretches with big rollers (tiring).
 Just south of Trinity Center Hwy 3 intersects with Rush Creek Rd., a very lightly trafficked, meandering, pleasant two-lane road that goes to Lewiston, a tiny community where you can pick up Lewiston Hwy, a very sweet back road, and then Old Lewiston Hwy, even sweeter, or loop back to Hwy 3 via Lewiston Dam Blvd.
 It’s all nice without being great.

 At the other end, there’s good riding in every direction.
-Callahan is actually on the route of the Forks of Salmon ride, which runs west and north from town.
-To the east is Gazelle-Callahan Rd., through the pretty valley you saw as you were descending Hwy 3, which is reported to be well worth riding and which ends in Gazelle, where you can go either way on Old Highway 99S, itself not rewarding.
+Callahan is on the route of the Forks of Salmon ride, which runs west and north from town.
+To the east is Gazelle-Callahan Rd., through the pretty valley you saw as you were descending Hwy 3, which is reported to be well worth riding and which ends in Gazelle, where you can go either way on Old Highway 99S, itself not rewarding despite my rule that any road with “old” in the title is good.
 Going south soon takes you to Stuart Springs Rd., a road with a charming profile but unfortunately recently chipsealed.
 Going north takes you (in 16 miles) to Yreka and the north end of Hwy 3, which loops back to Fort Jones, Etna, and Callahan through pretty hay farms.

 Afterthoughts: I seriously underestimated my water needs on this ride.
 There is no resupply spot after the first few miles, and the climb is largely exposed after early morning.
 On a hot day, doing pitches of upwards of 10% for an hour, you cook.
 If it’s going to be hot, go early and/or take as much water and ice as you can.